microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_servers/levelup/_index.md

     ![Screenshot showing the monitoring agents installed](./machine_windows_ama_agents.png)

-- Repeat the same steps in _Task 2_ to assign the Linux policy for data collection _(ArcBox) Deploy Azure Monitor on Arc-enabled Linux machines._
+- (Optional) Repeat the same steps in _Task 2_ to assign the Linux policy for data collection _(ArcBox) Deploy Azure Monitor on Arc-enabled Linux machines._

 - After configuring the agents and VM insights using Azure Policy, it will take 10-25 minutes for the insights data to start showing up.